**UPDATED 6/7/17 to the Regency era!!! I

 Mercedes Maxwell stood on the steps of the Blackwood Asylum, unanswered questions pounding in her head.
 Periodic dementia...unresolved melancholy, the physician had written.
 It had to be a mistake.

 Perhaps there was another entrance?
 There had to be.
 Obviously, nobody cared to receive visitors at this one.
 She clutched her dress and lifted it to her ankles as she turned to descend the cracked steps, but the old door squeaked open.
-Swinging around, she faced the building once more.
+She swung around, facing the building once more.
 A stooped man peeked around the thick wood.
 He held up a lantern high, and the mellow light illuminated the deep creases in his face.

 "May I be of some assistance?" he asked in a scratchy voice.

 She bundled her cloak around her throat and stepped closer.
 "I am Lady Maxwell.
 I received a letter from Dr. McClain concerning my sister, Katherine Braxton.
 Is the good physician here?"

 The elderly man squinted.
 "I am McClain.
 I sent the letter."

 She raised her brows.
 "Where is your caretaker, Sir?"